 The proposed framework has eight levels and the level descriptors, defined in terms of knowledge, skills and competences, and are inspired by the level descriptors of the European Qualifications Framework for Lifelong Learning, but adapted to the national context.

 The Spanish Qualifications Framework aims to correlate and coordinate the different subsystems of education and training and include the qualifications obtained in compulsory, post-secondary and higher education, as well as integrate the validation of non-formal and informal learning.

 Among the main goals of the MECU the following may be highlighted:

-- to support lifelong learning and correlate initial vocational training and vocational training for employment, as well as improve access and participation in this type of training, especially of people with some kind of disability;
+- support lifelong learning and correlate initial vocational training and vocational training for employment, as well as improve access and participation in this type of training, especially of people with some kind of disability;

-- to facilitate the identification, validation and recognition of all types of learning outcomes, including those related to non-formal and informal learning;
+- facilitate the identification, validation and recognition of all types of learning outcomes, including those related to non-formal and informal learning;

-- to reduce early school leaving.
+- reduce early school leaving.